 A kind of numbed reverence falls and the air stills as your senses rush to recalibrate.
 Focussing tighter, your eyes are hypnotised by the blurring punches, the prancing feet, desperately trying to digest and understand how McMillan, in his glittering satin shorts, a trio of finger length dreadlocks teasing his forehead, is doing what he’s doing.

-Barely ten years removed from putting on the gloves for the first time, McMillan conjured moments and entire performances, among the customary brutality of the squared circle, which evoked comparisons with his idol Sugar Ray.
+Barely ten years on from donning the gloves for the first time, McMillan conjured moments and entire performances, among the customary brutality of the squared circle, which evoked comparisons with his idol Sugar Ray.
 From the tassels to the hand speed, the similarities were more than superficial.
-Although his long time friend, and some time agent, the late, great Jonathan Rendall, revealed it was the film Bugsy Malone that first prompted his interest in boxing and not the 1976 Gold medallist, which is the story Colin prefers to tell.
+Although his long time friend, and some time agent, the late, great Jonathan Rendall, revealed it was the film Bugsy Malone that first prompted his interest in boxing and not the 1976 Gold medallist story Colin prefers to tell.

 In every aspect of his career McMillan took conventional tools and embellished them, found angles hidden from others, from the technical conformists he faced, and used them to beguile and bewilder.